Ishika18/COMP-2800-Team-DTC-19-Groupceries/README.md

 Languages:

-Groupceries is written in JavaScript and Node.js.
+Groupceries is written in JavaScript, JQuery and Node.js.

 IDEs: